meenunat/Extended-Kalman-Filter/README.md

 	4. make
 	5. ./ExtendedKF

+## Files in the GitHub
+	1.	main.cpp - communicates with the Term 2 Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE

+	2. FusionEKF.cpp - initializes the filter, calls the predict function, calls the update function

+	3.	kalman_filter.cpp- defines the predict function, the update function for lidar, and the update function for radar
+	4.	tools.cpp- function to calculate RMSE and the Jacobian matrix

+## How the Files Relate to Each Other

+	1. Main.cpp reads in the data and sends a sensor measurement to FusionEKF.cpp

+	2. FusionEKF.cpp takes the sensor data and initializes variables and updates variables.
+The Kalman filter equations are not in this file.

+	3. FusionEKF.cpp has a variable called ekf_, which is an instance of a KalmanFilter class.
+The ekf_ will hold the matrix and vector values.
+You will also use the ekf_ instance to call the predict and update equations.

+	4. The KalmanFilter class is defined in kalman_filter.cpp and kalman_filter.h.
+You will only need to modify 'kalman_filter.cpp', which contains functions for the prediction and update steps.

 ## Data

-INPUT: values provided by the simulator to the c++ program
+### INPUT: values provided by the simulator to the c++ program

 ["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

-OUTPUT: values provided by the c++ program to the simulator
+### OUTPUT: values provided by the c++ program to the simulator

 ["estimate_x"] <= kalman filter estimated position x ["estimate_y"] <= kalman filter estimated position y